 …I want to put a cube here, and I want to put a cube here, to give me that customized look I want inside my own home.”

-I want to thank Roger Finch for allowing me to record this interview.
-I was glad I did, because I truly did get lost there in the middle, rolling around in my brain some version of what I have written above.
-The Spotlight series is visually striking in its own right, but, for me, it strikes a larger chord as well, a chord that seemed to resound throughout IBS this year.
+The Spotlight series is visually striking in its own right, but, for me, it strikes a larger chord as well.
+A chord that seemed to resound throughout IBS this year.
 Everywhere I looked, through color choice, style, product quality and even innovation – it seemed like “Retro” was evolving to take itself, well, seriously.
-No longer consigned to simply evoking a feeling, the concepts of “retro” and “nostalgia” seem to be brought back much more than ever to the American table of ideas.
+No longer consigned to simply evoking a feeling, the concepts of “retro” and “nostalgia” seem to be back to the American table of ideas.

 You can find out more information about the Spotlights series door glass by downloading this press release from ODL’s site, or by talking with your local Jeld-Wen dealer.